-We initiated this Phase 2 trial of Ad-RTS-IL-12 and palifosfamide for breast cancer in the first quarter of 2013.
-This two-part multi-center U.S. study will enroll up to 68 patients with non-resectable, recurrent or metastatic breast cancer who have visible lesions or lesions accessible by injection.
+This two-part multi-center U.S. study will enroll patients with non-resectable, recurrent or metastatic breast cancer who have visible lesions or lesions accessible by injection.
 The study is designed to assess the safety and efficacy of the drug combination of Ad-RTS IL-12 and a chemotherapy agent.
-Although this study was initiated with palifosfamide as the chemotherapy and second investigational therapy, we may substitute palifosfamide with an FDA-approved chemotherapeutic agent.
+Although this study was initiated with palifosfamide as the chemotherapy and second investigational therapy, we may substitute palifosfamide with an FDA-approved chemotherapeutic or other agent.